px39n/Multiple-Positive-View/README.md

 # Multiple Positive Views in Self-Supervised Learning
 **To be submitted to ICLR**

-## Experiment Reproduction Methodologies

-To verify the efficacy of our proposed approach, there are two distinct pathways for reimplementing the experiments presented in this paper.

-### 1. Plug-and-Play Integration

-For a majority of view-invariant methods, our approach can be validated with minimal code adjustments.
-Below is the corresponding pseudo-code for the integration, ensuring all configurations such as stopping gradient, batch size, etc., remain consistent for a fair comparison.

 ![image](https://github.com/px39n/Multiple-Positive-View/blob/main/pseudo_code.png)

-#### Example Use-Case
+This document serves as a guide for reproducing the results presented in our paper titled "Multi-Positive-Views in Self-Supervised Learning, 2024."

+## Experimental Configurations
+Details of all experiments can be found in the appendix of the paper.

+## Reimplementation Pathways
+To validate the effectiveness of our proposed methodology, we offer two distinct pathways for reimplementing the experiments outlined in our paper.

+### Way1: Lightly (Benchmark and Efficiency)
-In this paper, we demonstrate the applicability of our method by performing experiments on benchmark datasets using the Python library [Lightly](https://docs.lightly.ai/self-supervised-learning/getting_started/benchmarks.html#imagenet).
-Our method has been adapted for multi-view scenarios in these experiments.
+We demonstrate the efficacy of our approach through experiments performed on benchmark datasets using the Python library Lightly.
+Our methodology has been specifically adapted to accommodate multi-view scenarios in these experiments.

-### 2. Detailed Analysis and Diagnosis through [AutoSSL](https://autossl.gitbook.io/)
+### Way2: AutoSSL

-We introduce an automated pipeline, dubbed `AutoSSL`, that we intend to open-source upon the paper's publication.
-Below, we provide a concise description of its core functionalities and how it is utilized in our research.
+We provide an in-depth analysis and diagnostic tool via an automated pipeline that we have dubbed AutoSSL.
+We plan to open-source this tool upon the paper's publication.
+Below, we outline its core functionalities and its utilization in our research.

-#### 1. Configurable Modeling
+1. Configurable Modeling

-The underlying principle behind AutoSSL is to decompose all models into a series of modular functions.
-This allows for high flexibility in experimental setup, requiring only a configuration file for specification.
-For instance, the primary difference between SimCLR and SimSiam can be attributed to the stopping gradient and the dimensions of specific layers, all of which can be specified in a configuration file.
+AutoSSL is designed with modularity in mind, allowing for the decomposition of models into a series of modular functions.
+This offers a high degree of flexibility in the experimental setup and requires only a single configuration file for specification.
+For instance, the primary differences between SimCLR and SimSiam—such as the stopping gradient and dimensions of specific layers—can all be specified via this configuration file.

-#### 2. Metrics and Experimental Records
+2. Metrics and Experimental Records

 Upon the completion of training, AutoSSL automatically records a comprehensive set of metrics useful for assessing the quality of self-supervised learning models.
 These include: